 In this episode of EdChoice Chats, our VP of Legal Affairs Leslie Hiner, VP of Research and Innovation Paul DiPerna, and Director of State Research and Special Projects Drew Catt rehash unique experiences from the 2019 conference.
 This year, our team traveled to Lisbon, Portugal.
 This was the first time the conference was held outside of the United States.
-Click to listen to the podcast, or check out the full transcript below.

 Drew Catt: Hi, I’m Drew Catt, EdChoice’s director of state research and special projects.
 I’m back today for another EdChoice Chat, speaking with Paul DiPerna, EdChoice’s vice president of research and innovation, and Leslie Hiner, EdChoice’s vice president of legal affairs.
 We’re here today to share our varied experiences at last month’s International School Choice and Reform Conference in Lisbon, Portugal.